biketobass/biketobass.github.io/docs/_posts/2021-02-25-setting-up-github-pages-locally.markdown

   - `git push -u origin main`

 * In step 16 I chose the docs folder as my publishing source and the site worked!

+* Finally, each time I make changes to a file on the site, I `git add` the new or modified file, commit it, and then push it.